Compassion Over Ritual: Transformative Caitanya Bhagavata Insights on jive-daya and Bhakti

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What practical disciplines does the post recommend to align devotion with bhakti?
+What practical disciplines does the article recommend?